iotaledger/iota.rs/docs/libraries/python/examples.md

 TODO: How every message is unique?

 > IOTA is no longer based on ternary.
-IOTA 1.5 (Chrysalis) uses binary system to encode and broadcast all underlying data entities
+IOTA 1.5 (Chrysalis) uses binary to encode and broadcast all underlying data entities

 `Message` is broadcasted using a binary format, is arbitrary size (up to 35 kB) and it can hold a variable sets of information so called `payloads`.
 Number of payloads a single message can encapsulate is not given (even a message without any `payload` at all is completely valid).

 `Payload` represents a layer of concern.
-Some core payloads may change a state of the ledger (transactions) and some may provide extra features to some specific applications and business use cases (ex. indexed data).
+Some payloads may change a state of the ledger (ex. `transactions`) and some may provide extra features to some specific applications and business use cases (ex. `indexed data`).

 There are already implemented core payloads, such as `SignedTransaction`, `MilestonePayload` and `IndexationPayload` but the message and payload definition is generic enough to incorporate any future payload(s) the community agrees upon.

 Needless to say, IOTA network ensures the outer structure of message itself is valid and definitely aligned with a network consensus protocol, however the inner structure is very flexible, future-proof, and offer an unmatched network extensibility.

 ![messages_in_tangle](messages_in_tangle.svg)